zotonic/zotonic/apps/zotonic_mod_cookie_consent/README.md

 Ensure that your base template has an all-include of `_html_head.tpl` and `_html_body.tpl`.

+This javascript must be loaded after jquery has been loaded, which is not yet the case when the `_html_body.tpl` is included.

 Also, if you are using IFRAMEs, JS or CSS that sets non-functional cookies, check the changes below.

 HTML